 Short Term employee benefits are those due to be settled within 12 months of the year-end.
 They include such benefits as wages and salaries, annual leave, sick pay and car allowances.
 These are for current employees and are recognised as expense for services in the year in which employees render service to the Council.
-An accrual is made for the cost of holiday entitlements, including annual leave, time off in lieu and flexi time earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
+An accrual is made for the cost of holiday entitlements, including annual leave, earned by employees but not taken before the year-end which employees can carry forward into the next financial year.